 - The SAT/ACT minimums do not include the writing section.

-- All service hours must be completed by your high school graduation in order to count for the award.
+- All service hours must be completed by your high school graduation in order to count toward the award.

 Here are some alternative options for those who like to venture off the beaten path.